 - Limitaciones: Requires a heated build plate to prevent warping.

-2.3 ordenador personal (Policarbonato)
+2.3 ordenador personal (policarbonato)

-- Propiedades clave: Alta fuerza, resistencia al calor (hasta 130 ° C), resistencia al impacto, bending resistance.
+- Propiedades clave: Alta resistencia, resistencia al calor (up to 130°C), resistencia al impacto, bending resistance.

 2.4 Nylon (Poliamida)